Bill of Costs Guidelines

 a.
 Documentation and Disallowed Charges Generally

-Costs will be taxed for copies, including items such as medical or other necessary records, to the extent that they were used as exhibits, or were required to be filed with the court or served on opposing counsel.
+Costs will be taxed for copies to the extent that they were used as exhibits, or were required to be filed with the court or served on opposing counsel.
 Documentation is required for any copy costs claimed, whether in-house or from a vendor, though it is understood that it is nearly impossible to cite the identity and purpose of every copy made.
 Records must be in sufficient detail so that it can be determined whether the costs are or are not taxable, such as number of pages, cost per page, and type (or at least category) of document(s), such as trial exhibits or summary judgment motion.
-The prevailing party should provide the “best breakdown obtainable from retained records.”

 Invoices from vendors for copies will be reduced by ancillary charges of Bates labeling, technical time, tabs, binding, binders, image capture, branding, .pdf file conversion, CD, OCR, and tiff conversion.
 Durden v.
 Citicorp Trust Bank, FSB, 2010 WL 2105921 at *4 (M.D.
 Fla.
 Apr.
 26, 2010); M.D.
 Mark, Inc. v.
 Kerr-McGee Corp., 2008 WL 162990 at *5 (D. Colo.
 Jan.
 15, 2008).